-One question we’re asked every day, is which of the POE switch types to go with a managed POE switch, a smart POE switch, or unmanaged POE switch?
+One question we’re asked every day, is which of the POE switch types to go with: a managed POE switch, a smart POE switch, or unmanaged POE switch?
 In this article, we’ll break through the complexity surrounding this decision making process.

 Just as a disclaimer, we generally recommend a managed because you gain a lot more control and flexibility over your network for the life of the switch.
 Things change in business, half the battle is anticipating and preparing.